Interacting tachyon with varying mass dark matter: Concluding Remarks

 We have also investigated the evolution of cosmographical parameters with the help of statefinder pair diagnostic tool and examined the reliability of our model by comparing with the observational data such as Hubble parameter and SNIa.
 From the statefinder diagnostic analysis, it has been found that the model explains the late-time cosmic acceleration and also transits from early decelerating phase to an accelerating phase.
 It is also observed that the model shows proximity with observational data very well.
+The tachyon model presents a compelling alternative to conventional cosmological scenarios, offering richer and more complex dynamics.
+Its potential to describe certain aspects of the universe warrants further attention.
+A thorough statistical evaluation, using data from Type Ia Supernovae, Baryon Acoustic Oscillations, the Cosmic Microwave Background, and measurements of large-scale structure (such as $\sigma_8$), is essential to test its viability and refine its parameters.
+While this paper lays the groundwork, such comprehensive analysis is beyond its current sope and is reserved for future research efforts.